openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 }
 ```

-### Nutri-score Computation
+### Nutri-Score Computation

 If you would like to be able to show how the score is computed, add some extra fields like `nutriscore_data` and `nutriments`.

-The request path to get the nutriscore computation for Nutella-Ferroro will be :
+The request path to get the Nutri-Score computation for Nutella-Ferroro will be :

 ```bash
 https://world.openfoodfacts.org/api/v2/product/3017624010701?fields=product_name,nutriscore_data,nutriments,nutrition_grades